sulikdan/ui-network-rest/README.md

 # ui-network-rest
+A **prototype** of an application to work with network devices.

+## Configuration
+* Java 21
+* H2 - in-memory

 ## Intellij run-config
 See folder `.run`, where is intellij run config saved.

+## Maven wrapper
+Is included, tested and also run.

 ## Helpful links to open
 * [Swagger](http://localhost:8087/swagger-ui/index.html)
 * [H2-console](http://localhost:8087/h2-console/)

+## Automatic data load
+When starting the application, there is `import.sql` containing device data to have some sort of populated application.

 ## Issues to discuss
 * How do you differentiate deployment?
 There was no mention of deployment